Flashcards in Challenges Of An Urbanising World Deck (70):

 Mumbai is the commercial capital of India and investment has grown, increasing employment.
 Investment has gone into services, manufacturing, construction, entertainment

-Why does traffic congestion occur in Mumbai and what impact does it have?
+Why does traffic congestion occur in Mumbai?

 Why do housing shortages occur in Mumbai?

 Space is very limited which leads to high population densities so cheaper less congested areas have quickly become congested.
 Rents in Mumbai are among the highest in the world

 What 3 impacts do slum settlements have in Mumbai?